vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 dolphin.accept (speak); // Tuut tutt tuutt!
 ```

-We could have done this simply by having a inheritance hierarchy for the
+We could have done this simply by having an inheritance hierarchy for the
-animals but then we would have to modify the animals whenever we would
+animals, but then we would have to modify the animals whenever we would
 have to add new actions to animals.
-But now we will not have to change
+But now, we will not have to change
 them.
 For example, let's say we are asked to add the jump behavior to
 the animals, we can simply add that by creating a new visitor i.e.